olumpeter/a-guide-to-sql/a-guide-to-sql.md

     OWNER_NUM CHAR(5) NOT NULL
 );

-# Display the structure of the PROPERTY table
+-- Display the structure of the PROPERTY table DESCRIBE PROPERTY;
-DESCRIBE PROPERTY;

-# Add data to the PROPERTY table
+ --Add data to the PROPERTY table
 INSERT INTO PROPERTY
 	VALUES('1','1','30 West Thomas Rd.','1600','3','1',1400,'BU106');
 INSERT INTO PROPERTY